YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 these exceptions, edit the source code, and rerun Randoop to see if the program generates these errors again.

 The regression test files were similar to the previous two use cases.
+RegressionTest.java runs the entire test suite.
 Each test file contains exactly ten test methods, as was outlined by the **testsperfile=10** part of the randoop command.
 Just like use case 2, the test methods are used to verify that test variables create the expected